- Fire / Ambulance

 There are a number of State, County, and Local statutes, codes, and ordinances that govern the use of fire within the City of Whitefish and the Whitefish Rural Fire Service Area.
 Because of fire hazards to persons and property, the Whitefish Fire Department has created a number of Fire Safety Guidelines to assist the public with the safe use of fire.
 These guidelines are available here Version OptionsBurn Permits and Fire Safety GuidelinesHeadline or at the City’s Fire Station located at 275 Flathead Avenue, Whitefish, Montana.

-Permittees are required to check the current conditions online at https://app.egovmt.com/burnpermit prior to burning at (406) 751-8144.
-No new ignitions are allowed after 8:00 AM.
-All burn piles must be constantly attended, completely extinguished, and cold to the touch by 6:00 PM.
+Permittees are required to check the current conditions online at https://app.egovmt.com/burnpermit prior to burning each day.
+All burn piles must be constantly attended, completely extinguished, and cold to the touch by sunset.

 General Guidelines for Fire Permits